 The traits of your ideal candidate can include the following:

 - Attitudes necessary for applicants to thrive in your specific sales job and culture

 - Skills necessary to thrive in your sales environment

 - Behaviors need to sell to your type of customer or client

-- Personality traits such as sales grit, persistence, competitiveness, resilience, or precision
+- Personality traits such as sales grit, persistence, competitiveness, resilience, and precision

-Once you clearly define the sales person you need and understand your sales culture, you’re on the path building a winning sales team.
+Once you clearly define the salesperson you need and understand your sales culture, you’re on the path to building a winning sales team.